release notes inspiration

 Version history

-Considering how many developers work at Microsoft Office or Google Drive and how fast their applications improve, none of the startups can catch up.
+Considering how many developers work with Microsoft Office or Google Drive and how fast their applications improve, none of the startups can catch up.
 So why do such big corporations not even bother with curating good app release notes?

-Another surprising find was that over half claimed to read them sometimes, and 33% reported reading them regularly.
+Over half claimed to read them sometimes, and 33% reported reading them regularly.

 While this is a small sample survey from a corner of the internet, it paints a broader picture of the importance of writing good release notes to reflect your product and brand.